scipion-em/docs/release-3.0.0/_sources/docs/facilities/facilities-workflows.rst.txt

 .. code-block:: bash

-    scipion python pyworkflow/project/scripts/create.py name="myAcquisition" workflow="path/to/your/workflow.json"
+    scipion3 python -m pyworkflow.project.scripts.create name="myAcquisition" workflow="path/to/your/workflow.json"
-    scipion python pyworkflow/project/scripts/schedule.py myAcquisition
+    scipion3 python -m pyworkflow.project.scripts.schedule myAcquisition
-    scipion project myAcquisition
+    scipion3 project myAcquisition

-where the first command creates the project named *myAcquisition* from the `workflow.json` file (in this case), the second starts the processing and the third opens the Scipion GUI to see the project.
+where the first command creates the project named *myAcquisition* from the ``workflow.json`` file (in this case), the second starts the processing of the project named *myAcquisition* and the third opens the Scipion GUI to see the project named *myAcquisition*.

 Dynamic templates